ImperialCollegeLondon/MSE404-MM/docs/labs/lab10/readme.md

 $$

-However, since we can only have a finite sampling of the Brillouin zone, in pratice, we interpolate the $\delta$ function to artifically include some contributions from k-points that we missed.
+However, since we can only have a finite sampling of the Brillouin zone, in pratice, interpolation of the $\delta$ function (or, smearing) is used to artifically include some contributions from k-points that we missed.

 <figure markdown="span">
   ![Delta](./assets/delta.svg)